Don't Know What To Make For Dinner?

 Maya’s Recipe Notes

-Serving size: 4-6 chicken wings, or 1/4 of entire recipe
+Serving size: 4-6 chicken wings, or 1/4 of the entire recipe

 I provide nutrition facts as a courtesy.
 Have questions about calculations or why you got a different result?
 Please see my nutrition policy.